k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 <web>

-To activate Soft Deploy, right-click on a Logical Unit name, and select Soft Deploy.
+To activate the Soft Deploy, right-click on a Logical Unit name, and select Soft Deploy.

 </web>